cmusatyalab/gabriel/python-client/README.md

 `push_source.Source` allows frames to be generated asynchronously from tokens returning.
 The two downsides to this approach are:
 1. Some frames might be generated and never sent.
-2. When a token does come back, the last frame sent to a `Source` might have been generated a while ago.
+2. When a token does come back, the last frame sent to a `push_source.Source` instance might have been generated a while ago.
 In practice, hopefully tokens will be returned to the client at a reasonable rate.

 If you want to measure average round trip time (RTT) and frames per second (FPS), use `measurement_client.MeasurementClient` in place of `WebsocketClient`.